Series Circuit and Parallel Circuit Explanation

 Here tail of a component is connected to the head of the next component.

-Here heads of each component are directly connected together and tails of each component are directly connected together.
+Here heads of each component are directly connected together and the tails of each component are directly connected together.

 2.